tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:QualityControl
 - Preferred Label: Quality Control
-- Definition: The operation on a bdqffdq:DataQualityReport for a specified bdqffdq:UseCase that yields the filtered subset Responses in that report required to diagnose, prioritize, and remediate detected data quality defects for that Use Case.
+- Definition: The process identify data that are not fit for particular uses, with the goal of improving the data quality.
+This includes in BDQ the operation on a bdqffdq:DataQualityReport for a specified bdqffdq:UseCase that yields the filtered subset Responses in that report required to diagnose, prioritize, and remediate detected data quality defects for that Use Case.
 - SubClass Of: FundamentalConcept
-- Comments: The output of a Quality Control operation is a set of assertions about a data set (a MultiRecord) under test.
+- Comments: The output of a BDQ Quality Control operation is a set of assertions about a data set (a MultiRecord) under test.
+BDQ does not specify how or whether consumers of Data Quality Reports act to improve their data, conceptually the actions of actually improving the data are included in Quality Control.

 ********************